István Simicskó: Political career

 Following the landslide victory of the Fidesz in the 2010 parliamentary election, Simicskó was appointed Secretary of State for Defence on 2 June 2010, under Minister Csaba Hende.
 According to press reports, the relationship between Hende and Simicskó was tense and conflictual in the next two years.
 On 7 October 2012, Simicskó was replaced as Secretary of State for Defence by MP Tamás Vargha.
 He became Secretary of State for Sports in the Ministry of Human Resources on the following day, succeeding Attila Czene.
 In the 2014 parliamentary election Simicskó was re-elected MP again, representing Újbuda (Budapest Constituency II).
 He defeated opposition candidate István Józsa.

 Simicskó was appointed to the position of Minister of Defence in September 2015 after the resignation of Csaba Hende during the European migrant crisis, with the speed at constructing a wall on the border with Serbia being an issue for Prime Minister Viktor Orbán.
 Simicskó was re-elected MP for Újbuda during the 2018 parliamentary election, defeating Erzsébet Gy.
 Németh.
 He was replaced as Minister of Defence by Col. Gen. Tibor Benkő.
 Simicskó was appointed one of the recorders of the National Assembly in June 2018.
 He held the latter position until July 2020, when he was elected leader of the KDNP parliamentary group, replacing Péter Harrach.
 Simicskó was defeated by opposition candidate Anna Orosz in Újbuda constituency during the 2022 parliamentary election, nevertheless he gained a mandate via the national list of Fidesz–KDNP.
 Simicskó became a member of the parliament's National Security Committee.

+Simicskó was re-elected as MP via the Fidesz–KDNP during the 2026 Hungarian parliamentary election, where the coalition fall from power.
+He was replaced as caucus leader by Bence Rétvári.
+He was appointed one of the recorders of the National Assembly and also became a vice-chairman of the parliament's National Defense and Law Enforcement Committee in May 2026.